Home / Resume / Federal / Veteran Resume

 After

-Managed a 75-vehicle fleet valued at $12 million, implementing a preventive maintenance program that improved operational readiness from 82% to 96% over 18 months.
+Ran logistics and supply chain operations for a 75-vehicle fleet under a $12 million budget, using a process improvement plan to raise operational readiness from 82% to 96% over 18 months.

 Before